Eiromplays/MailEase/README.md

 - [src/MailEase/Providers/SendGrid](src/MailEase/Providers/SendGrid): Integration with SendGrid for email delivery.
 - [src/MailEase/Providers/Smtp](src/MailEase/Providers/Smtp): Integration with SMTP servers for email sending.

-Note: The summary provided is based on the assumption of the project's structure and the directory names.
-The actual functionalities/components may vary.

 ## ⚙️ Setting Up (WIP)

 #### WIP